Torq Table

 Award winner at the 2021 SIT International Furniture Design Awards

-Torq Table was a concept born in March 2020, when the world was told to stop what it was doing and stay still.
+Torq Table was a concept born in March 2020, when the world was told to stop what it was doing and stay home.

 The design came to life as a symbol of defiance of restrictions.
-Not a defiance of public health, but a defiance of anything that would get in the way of creativity and moving forward.
+Not a defiance of public health, but a defiance of anything that would get in the way of a constant urge to be creative and move forward.

 My family was safe and healthy.
 We live in a beautiful small town in the country with an endless backyard.
 Psychologically, we were set up much better than others to deal with the confinement, so I put my head down and got to work to develop a design that would get me busy with a pile of seasoned lumber and a pile of time that I knew wouldn’t last.
 The studio I built in 2000 is 20 feet from my house, an easy commute and easy to quickly duck out to, to tweak a curve, to push a line, or to edit a punctuation in the evolving design.